 - Being grateful is contagious, causing the recipient to pass it forward to others who deserve gratitude from them - setting off a chain reaction that ultimately leads to a culture of positivity.

-- A neuroscientific study has shown that making room for feelings of gratefulness in our hearts can, if practiced over a sustained period of time, build virtuous and moral qualities such as ethicality, fairness, forgiveness, empathy, and humanity.
+- A neuroscientific study has shown that making room for feelings of gratefulness in our hearts can, if practiced over a sustained period, build virtuous and moral qualities such as ethicality, fairness, forgiveness, empathy, and humanity.

-9 ways of showing gratitude in the workplace - putting “thank you” to work
+9 Ways of showing gratitude in the workplace

-How to reboot motivation for employees, sales, channels, fleets-on-street, gig force, and partners... with the power of gratitude.
+How to reboot motivation for employees, sales, channels, fleets-on-street, gig force, and partners?
+The most straightforward answer to this question is gratitude.
 Here is how:

-2. That said, it is equally important to realize that not all ‘gratitude-worthy’ achievements will be milestones warranting their own headline.
-Sometimes, acknowledging the very existence of a peer in another department can go a long way to build good energy.
+2. ➡ That said, it is equally important to realize that not all ‘gratitude-worthy’ achievements will be milestones warranting their own headline.
+Sometimes, acknowledging the very existence in another department can go a long way to building good energy.
 Find the little things and make them big.
 A thank you note that’s meant from the heart, a ‘personalized’ gift, or just some ‘good old-fashioned catch-up’ over coffee works great.

 “Enjoy the little things.
 For one day you may look back and realize they were the big things.” - Robert Brault

-6. Customize gratitude.
+6. ➡ Customize gratitude.
 This is obvious and flows from the above point.
 Don’t have rigid protocols and ‘methods’ in place for expressing gratitude.
-Let people choose and pick their own ways to show theirs.
-Gratitude isn’t one-size-fits-all, and you need to both (A) find your own language to express it best, and (B) Make sure it fits with the gravity and significance of the occasion and matches the feeling and personality of the recipient.
+Let people choose and pick their ways to show theirs.
+Gratitude isn’t one-size-fits-all, and you need to both (A) find your language to express it best and (B) Make sure it fits with the gravity and significance of the occasion and matches the feeling and personality of the recipient.

-8. Stay patient.
+8. ➡ Stay patient.
 In his famous agricultural analogy, G.K.
 Chesterton argued that the effects of gratitude, much like true happiness, take time to ‘blossom’ after one has planted its seeds.
-One needs to follow the practise doggedly over the years before it can work its true magic.
+One needs to follow the practice doggedly over the years before working its true magic.

 Try it.
 It can bring on the gooseflesh.